-Make your own aesthetic Home screen icons with the Shortcuts app
+Create an aesthetic Home screen with the Shortcuts app!

 How to customize an app icon in Shortcuts

 Once you have your favorite icon pack downloaded, it's time to start customizing your iOS 14 Home screen pages however you'd like.
-Here is the basic process for changing one icon (just repeat these steps for however many app icons you want to customize).
+Here is the basic process for changing one icon (repeat these steps for however many app icons you want to customize).

 - Launch the Shortcuts app on your iPhone or iPad (if you don't have it installed, make sure to download it first).